cloudflare/python-cloudflare-cli4/README.rst

 happen when calling an invalid method.

 In some cases more than one error is returned.
 In this case the return value **e** is also an array.
-You can itterate over that array to see the additional error.
+You can iterate over that array to see the additional error.

 .. code:: python